Image Optimizer

 Are my images uploaded to a server?

-No. All image processing happens locally in your browser using JavaScript.
+No. All processing runs locally in your browser.
 Your images never leave your device.

 Browser-based processing uses your device's RAM.
-The 10 image limit ensures smooth performance across all devices and prevents browser crashes.
+The 50 image limit keeps things stable across a range of devices.

 Can I process images larger than 50 MB?

 Not currently.
-The 50 MB limit prevents browser crashes from extremely large files.
-If you need to process larger images, try resizing them first in another tool.
+The 50 MB cap prevents browser crashes.
+If you need to process larger images, resize them first in another tool.

 Does this work on mobile?